 Dog food is the most controversial topic in the pet industry.
 Everyone has their own opinions, but some brands are taking advantage of the fact that most dog owners don’t know what they should be feeding their pets.

 In short, there are ways for dog food brands to lie about what is in their pet food just by using choice words in their ads.
 A great example of this is when they say “all natural dog food.”
-Unlike organic dog food brands (USDA certified), the “all-natural” phrase is a lot trickier for owners to accept, and far simpler for companies to include on their labels.
+Unlike organic dog foods (that are USDA certified), the “all-natural” phrase is a lot trickier for owners to accept, and far simpler for companies to include on their labels.

-“Natural”, according to the AAFCO (Association of American Food Control Officials) says that natural could mean that it is made of plant, animal, or mining sources either unprocessed or processed in every way except using chemical synthetic materials.
+“Natural”, according to the AAFCO (Association of American Food Control Officials), natural dog food could mean that it is made of plant, animal, or mining sources either unprocessed or processed in every way except using chemical synthetic materials.

 What the above means is that dog food can still be physically processed, heat processed, rendered, purified, extracted, hydrolyzed, enzymolysized, or fermented, and it can still contain trace amounts of a chemical synthetic additive picked up by the manufacturing process.
 Basically, there’s a lot of things that can still be wrong with that food.